hughestu/MATLAB-Binance-API/README.md

 repKlines - repeats calls to pub.klines for larger datasets.

 #### Spot (spot.\*)
-accountInfo - returns the portfolio for a given account.
-accountTradeList - returns your trades for a specific account and symbol.
+accountInfo - returns spot account portfolio for default user. accountTradeList - returns your trades for a specific account and symbol.
 allOrders - returns (open/filled) orders for a specific account and symbol.
 cancelAllOrders - cancels all active orders on a symbol including OCO's.